aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

 Inverting matrices numerically is time consuming for large-size matrices.
 In a later chapter of this course we will explain how to obtain approximate inverses for large systems.
 Here, we will limit our attention to moderately sized matrices and rely on a `scipy` routine called `inv` (available in the `linalg` submodule).
 The documentation of this function is available [here][1].

-So let's now write a Python code to solve the easiest possible case:
+We now write a Python code to solve our problem with a very simple term on the right-hand side:

 \begin{equation}
  \frac{d^2 T}{dx^2}(x) = -1, \; \; \; T(0)=T(1)=0.